sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

 ..
 [Hoc] Winfried Hochstaettler, "About the Tic-Tac-Toe Matroid",
          preprint.

 ..
+[HJ18] Thorsten Holm and  Peter Jorgensen
+    *A p-angulated generalisation of Conway and Coxeter's theorem on frieze patterns*, International Mathematics Research Notices (2018)

+..
 [Hopcroft1973] J. E. Hopcroft and R. E. Tarjan. *Dividing a Graph into
                   Triconnected Components*, SIAM J. Comput., 2(3), 135–158